 Oregon cannabis retailers do not pay any special state or local taxes.
 They or their owners pay state income tax just like bars and coffee shops; and, since 2016, they’ve been able to deduct business expenses disallowed under IRC § 280 E when filing their Oregon state tax returns.

 The article I’m bagging on today notes that Oregon “could refer to voters a proposal to allow cities and counties to increase the local tax on cannabis products up from 3% to 10%, in addition to the state’s 17% cannabis tax.”
-The reference there is likely to HB 2015, which I recently covered here, and which has been moving very slowly down in Salem (which you can track here).
+The reference there is likely to HB 2015, which I recently covered here, and which has been moving very slowly down in Salem (which you can see here).
 Still, I think it could pass.

 But the potential local tax increase won’t directly affect Oregon cannabis businesses because it is an excise (sales) tax that’s paid by the consumers, not the stores.
 All cannabis stores do is collect this tax and hold it in escrow for the state or county (as HB 2015 would have it).
 I suppose a bit of downward pricing pressure could ensue, but a 7% jump in excise taxes should not be a backbreaker.